Yikes…New College Student Orientation

 At most colleges and universities, new students must complete math and writing/English assessments prior to attending a New Student Orientation session.

-That policy may differ from campus to campus.
+However, assessment policies/procedures differ from campus to campus.

-You’ll have to sign up online using your student I.D. # provided in your official acceptance notification from the college.
+Also, you’ll have to sign up online using your student I.D. # provided in your official acceptance notification from the college.

 New Student Orientation Benefits